Effective Date: March 23, 2023.

 Please be aware that if you disable or remove Tracking Technologies some parts of the Service may not function correctly.

 You can opt-out of your data being used by Google Analytics through cookies by visiting https://tools.google.com/dlpage/gaoptout and downloading the Google Analytics Opt-out Browser Add-on.
+Please note that this opt-out only applies to the specific browser or device from which you opt out.
+We are not responsible for the effectiveness of any opt outs offered by other entities.

-C. Your California Privacy Rights.
+D. Your California Privacy Rights.

-For our West Coast friends, California’s “Shine the Light” law permits customers in California to request certain details about how certain types of their information are shared with third parties and, in some cases, affiliates, for those third parties’ and affiliates’ own direct marketing purposes.
+For our West Coast friends, California’s “Shine the Light” law permits customers in California to request certain details about how certain types of their information are disclosed to third parties and, in some cases, affiliates, for those third parties’ and affiliates’ own direct marketing purposes.
 If you are a California resident and wish to obtain information about our compliance with this law, please contact us as set out in the “Contact Us” section below.
 Requests must include “California Privacy Rights Request” in the first line of the description and include your name, street address, city, state, and ZIP code.
 Please note that we are not required to respond to requests made by means other than through the provided email address or mail address.

-D. Your European Privacy Rights.
+E. Your European Privacy Rights.

 For our cross-Atlantic friends in Europe, you have additional rights as set out in the “Additional Disclosures for Data Subjects in Europe” section below.